 Do not travel within 20 kilometres of the Afghanistan and Pakistan borders, to Sistan and Baluchestan province or to areas in Kerman province east of the city of Bam due to the dangerous security situation.
 See

 Safety and security.

 Do not travel to areas within 10 kilometres of the border with Iraq because of the volatile security situation.
-Iranian security forces in these areas are vigilant.
+Iranian security forces are active in these areas.
+See

-- There is an ongoing risk of terrorist attack in Iran, including in Tehran.
-On 7 June 2017 simultaneous terrorist attacks targeted the Iranian Majlis (parliament) in central Tehran and Imam Khomeini's Shrine on the southern outskirts of Tehran.
-See Terrorism.
+- Terrorism is a threat, including in Tehran.
+On 7 June 2017, simultaneous terrorist attacks targeted the Iranian Majlis (parliament) in central Tehran and Imam Khomeini's Shrine on the southern outskirts of Tehran.
+See

 - Acts of political violence targeting foreign interests have occurred in Iran in recent years.
 See

-- Iran does not recognise dual nationality.
-It is highly unlikely that the Australian Government will be allowed to provide consular assistance to dual Australian/Iranian nationals.
+- Iran doesn't recognise dual nationality.
+If you're a dual Australian/Iranian national, it is highly unlikely the Australian Government would be allowed to assist you're arrested or detained.

-- Ensure you take sufficient cash to convert to local currency (Iranian Rials) to cover all costs for the duration of your stay in Iran.
-International debit/credit cards are not accepted in Iran.
-It is not possible to transfer funds into Iran using the commercial banking system or money transfer companies.
+- Take sufficient cash to convert to local currency (Iranian Rials) to cover all costs for the duration of your stay in Iran.
+International debit/credit cards are not accepted.
+It's not possible to transfer funds to Iran using the commercial banking system or money transfer companies.
+See